babelomics/impuSARS/README.md

            --outprefix imputation
 ```

-The SARS-CoV-2 sequence ([sequence.fa](example/sequence.fa)) has been internally sequenced and available under the ENA Accession [PRJEB43882](https://www.ebi.ac.uk/ena/browser/view/PRJEB43882) (see [Data](#data) for details).
+The [example SARS-CoV-2 sequence](example/sequence.fa) has been internally sequenced and is available under the ENA Accession [PRJEB43882](https://www.ebi.ac.uk/ena/browser/view/PRJEB43882) (see [Data](#data) for details).
 This sequence includes a high rate of missing regions (Ns).
-Therfore, impuSARS will return a completely imputed genome sequence (FASTA file) and its corresponding assigned lineage (CSV file).
+Therefore, impuSARS will return a completely imputed genome sequence (FASTA file) and its corresponding assigned lineage (CSV file).

 ## <a name="output">Data</a>